jeremycherfas/user/pages/03.blog/peanuts-and-world-affairs/item.md

 ##And now ...

-All credit, then, to the Africans who selected and grew peanuts in West Africa and the American South, and to the people who are resurrecting African peanuts now. All credit to the peanut too, on which empires were built and [bits of empire destroyed](http://www.historytoday.com/richard-cavendish/britain-abandons-groundnuts-scheme).
+All credit, then, to the Africans who selected and grew peanuts in West Africa and the American South, and to the people who are resurrecting African peanuts now.
+All credit to the peanut too, on which empires were built and [bits of empire destroyed](http://www.historytoday.com/richard-cavendish/britain-abandons-groundnuts-scheme).